TokaMind: A Multi-Modal Transformer Foundation Model for Tokamak Plasma Dynamics: Conclusions

 \section{Conclusions}

-\mmt{} is a modular, multi-modal transformer designed for tokamak data, data that is characterized by heterogeneous modalities, multi-rate sampling, and partial observability. \mmt{} tokenizes windowed diagnostics and actuators into a variable-length set of token embeddings, and processes them with a shared Transformer Backbone.
-A two-stage Output Decoder composed of Modality-specific Heads and per-target Output Adapters enables flexible prediction across tasks with heterogeneous objectives and output schemas, while explicit masks support missing inputs and targets without the need of imputation actions.
+\mmt{} is a modular, multi-modal transformer designed for tokamak data characterized by heterogeneous modalities, multi-rate sampling, and partial observability. \mmt{} tokenizes windowed diagnostics and actuators into a variable-length set of token embeddings, and processes them with a shared Transformer Backbone.
+A two-stage Output Decoder composed of modality-specific Heads and per-target Output Adapters enables flexible prediction across tasks with heterogeneous objectives and output schemas, while explicit masks and configurable local imputation support missing inputs and targets.

-On the \bench{} benchmark, \mmt{} consistently improves over the CNN baseline across all tasks and groups.
-Warm-start fine-tuning from a pretrained checkpoint generally outperforms training from scratch, with the largest gains on the most challenging long-horizon and high-frequency tasks.
-These results support the foundation-model perspective: broad multi-signal pretraining effectively yields a transferable initialization that learns reusable representations of plasma dynamics.
-A pretrained, schema-flexible model can therefore serve as a reusable representation that accelerates data-driven tools across tasks and operating regimes.
+On the \bench{} benchmark, \emph{FT-Base} improves over the best benchmark baseline on all tasks except Task~4-5 and across all groups.
+Although warm-starting does not uniformly outperform training from scratch, its benefits are clearest on the most demanding downstream tasks: \emph{FT-Base} improves over \emph{Scratch} on all Group~4 tasks and on the high-dimensional equilibrium reconstruction and forecasting tasks.
+These results support the foundation-model perspective: broad multi-signal pretraining yields a transferable initialization that is particularly valuable for complex outputs and longer prediction horizons.
+A pretrained, schema-flexible model can therefore provide a reusable starting point for data-driven tokamak models across heterogeneous tasks and output schemas.

 Future work will focus on extending \mmt{} beyond MAST to other tokamaks and reactor settings, enabling broader cross-device generalization by exploiting its modular design and schema-flexible tokenization.
 Another direction is a more extensive study of embedding choices---including learned codecs and task-adaptive representations---which may further improve performance, particularly for high-frequency targets.
 We also plan to investigate the integration of pretrained PDE foundation models as physics-aware priors for plasma dynamics, to assess whether such models \cite{herde2024poseidon} can improve data efficiency and long-horizon forecasting when combined with multi-modal fusion.
 Beyond plasma fusion, the proposed tokenization framework is applicable to many multi-channel scientific problems with heterogeneous sensors, missing channels, and varying schemas.